kwtsangg/alphazeropy/README.md

 # Alphazeropy
 This is a python-based platform on which AlphaZero is implemented to train and play board games including Go, Gomoku, ConnectFour and Reversi.

+I am glad that my project comes to an end now.
+I have learnt a lot during creating this python code.

 # Features
 1. python2 and python3 compatible code
 1. possible to train the AI using TPU on colab